GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 #### User Story 23

-As a store owner, I can add a product, so that I can add a new items to my store.
+As a store owner, I can add a product, so that I can add a new item to my store.
    The Store owner can go to the store admin view and select the "add new product" button.
 It opens a form that allows the user to add a new product to the store.
 The form validates itself, so if the form is correct the new product will be added to the store.
 Only a superuser has access to this view.

 #### User Story 24

-As a store owner, I can edit/update a product, so that I can change the product price, descriptions,images and other product criteria.
+As a store owner, I can edit/update a product, so that I can change the product price, descriptions, images and other product criteria.
-   The store owner can navigate to a either the products or product_details view and only store owners can see an edit button under the product in the view.
+   The store owner can navigate to a either the products or product details view and only store owners can see an edit button under the product in the view.
 When the store owner clicks on it, the store owner is redirected to the form with the data of the item to be updated.
 Only a superuser has access to this view.

 #### User Story 25